brdavis/IRC-For-Me/README.md

 * https://www.tutorialspoint.com/java/java_networking.htm
 * https://www.javatpoint.com/URLConnection-class

-# Status
+# Status and Development Documentation
+* To get more information about the development of 'IRC-For-Me' look into the docs folder in this repository for a brief overview
+* Feel free to look at the comments within the source code to understand current coding implementation
-See the <a href = https://github.com/brdavis/IRC-For-Me/projects/1> project list </a> for pending and completed development tasks.
+* Additionally see the <a href = https://github.com/brdavis/IRC-For-Me/projects/1> project list </a> for pending and completed development tasks.

 # Limitations
  * Current limitation is that this project does not contain a GUI (graphic user interface).